 The Internal Revenue Service has determined and informed the Company by a letter dated February 7, 2011, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-There have been no amendments to the Plan since the determination date.
+The Plan has been amended since receiving the determination letter.
+Plan management believe that the Plan is currently designed and being operating in compliance with the applicable requirements of the IRC.
+Therefore, no provision for income taxes has been included in the Plan's financial statements.